 Family Information Liaison Unit (FILU)

-interim Contact: Chantel robinson, filu coordinator
+Contact: Chantel robinson, interim filu coordinator

 The Family Information Liaison Unit, is a support service for families and loved ones of Missing and Murdered Indigenous Women and Girls, inclusive of missing and murdered transgendered women and two-spirit individuals.
 The units are intended to assist families in accessing available information about their missing or murdered loved one from government sources.
 The units provide a critical infrastructure to gather and share up-to-date information, ensuring the varied information needs o family members are addressed and responded to in a coordinated, culturally safe and trauma informed manner.
 In addition, the unit will ensure that families have knowledge of the existing networks and programs in place to assist and support them, including financial programs and health and wellness services.